paulimhoff/paulimhoff.github.io/_pages/people.md

-##
+## Recent Photos
 While not everyone, this is some of the group at a breakfast celebrating the the graduation of Shivam Chauhan, an undergraduate student in Chemical Engineering who completed a Senior Project with us.

 <img src="/images/shivam_going_away_breakfast_journal_club.jpg" width="600" >

-##
 Photo of research team at 2026 Global Waste Management Symposium.
-Team includes faculty and students from the University of Delaware, the Univesity of California, Berkeley, and the Unversity of California, Davis.
+Team includes faculty and students from the University of Delaware, the University of California, Berkeley, and the Unversity of California, Davis.

 <img src="/images/research team.jpg" width="600" >

-##
 Photo after John Mosel's MS Thesis defense.
 Faculty committee (Imhoff and Mijic) and fellow graduate students.

 <img src="/images/mosel_ms_defense.jpg" width="600" >